Quick Answer

 Also Read: Apartment Maintenance Charges

-Society Bye-Laws for Non Payment of Maintenance
+Society Bye laws for Non Payment of Maintenance Charges

-Bye-laws specify members’ payment duties and penalties.
+Bylaws specify members’ payment duties and penalties.
 Usually, they enable societies to:

 - Charge late fees